 Somers also suggests that there is a lot of money being spent on minor possession of drugs.
 Somers stated that “…there is a real argument for decriminalizing [drugs] so it gets treated like a health issue rather than a legal issue.”

 By adopting a pragmatic approach to decriminalization as opposed to institutionalization, we can be more proactive in combatting the cycle of addiction and transition those who suffer into more productive member of society.

-In the video, Brand comments on the current effectiveness of drug education for the youth of our society.
+Russell Brand also comments on the current effectiveness of drug education for the youth of our society.
 Brand and Somers were not arguing to defund drug education, rather make it more efficient and factually consistent.

 Resources for drug education in schools appear “out of touch with reality” and lack honest open-mindedness.
 Many times the information presented to the youth is regurgitating a command like “Just Say No” lacking depth and factual information that allows them the ability to make decision for themselves.